kittyfishfrommars/grav-theme-oxygen/README.md

 For a granular approach to indexing, please refer to Grav's [sitemap plugin](https://github.com/getgrav/grav-plugin-sitemap), which comes bundled with this theme.

-By default Oxygen _additionally_ instructs [search engines](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag) not to index any content, so you can setup your new site in your own time.
-Once you are ready to go live you have two ways to allow access to your site:
+By default Oxygen additionally instructs [search engines](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag) to not index any content, so you can setup your new site in your own time.
+Once you are ready to go live you have two ways to remove the `noindex` meta tag:

-**Admin Panel**
+**Method 1: Admin Panel**

 Enable indexing through the [Grav Admin Panel](https://github.com/getgrav/grav-plugin-admin), which comes pre-installed with [Oxygen's Skeleton](https://github.com/kittyfishfrommars/grav-skeleton-oxygen) package.